aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 type: docs
 weight: 70
 url: /java/chart-workbook/
-keywords: "Chart workbook, chart data, PowerPoint presentation, Java, Aspose.Slides for Java"
+keywords: "Chart workbook, chart data, PowerPoint presentation, Java, Aspose.Slides for PHP via Java"
 description: "Chart workbook in PowerPoint presentation in Java"
 ---

 ## **Set Chart Data from Workbook**
-Aspose.Slides provides the [ReadWorkbookStream](https://reference.aspose.com/slides/java/com.aspose.slides/IChartData#readWorkbookStream--) and [WriteWorkbookStream](https://reference.aspose.com/slides/java/com.aspose.slides/IChartData#writeWorkbookStream-byte:A-) methods that allow you to read and write chart data workbooks (containing chart data edited with Aspose.Cells). **Note** that the chart data has to be organized in the same manner or must have a structure similar to the source.
+Aspose.Slides provides the [ReadWorkbookStream](https://reference.aspose.com/slides/php-java/com.aspose.slides/IChartData#readWorkbookStream--) and [WriteWorkbookStream](https://reference.aspose.com/slides/php-java/com.aspose.slides/IChartData#writeWorkbookStream-byte:A-) methods that allow you to read and write chart data workbooks (containing chart data edited with Aspose.Cells). **Note** that the chart data has to be organized in the same manner or must have a structure similar to the source.

 This Java code demonstrates a sample operation: